 If arriving to the pharmacy for your second dose, it is recommended that you bring your Ministry of Health COVID-19 vaccine receipt that you would have received after receiving your first dose.

-5. If I received a first dose (or more than one dose) of a vaccine outside of Ontario or Canada, am I considered fully vaccinated?
+5. If I received a first dose (or more than one dose) of a vaccine outside of Ontario or Canada, am I considered fully vaccinated and up to date?